Vadimhungry/vadimhungry.github.io/_posts/2024-08-29-back-to-blogging.md

 title:  "Back to blogging"
 tags:
     life
-    development
     job
-excerpt: ore than half a year has passed since the last post
+excerpt: More than half a year has passed since the last post
 lang: en
 ---
 More than half a year has passed since the last post on this site.
 Actually, I even forgot about this blog.
 So it's interesting to compare my previous thoughts with the current ones.